weeco/documentation/docs/deploy-self-hosted/monitoring.md

     - 172.31.18.237:9642
 ```

-If you run the command on a node where redpanda is running, it will use
+If you run the command on a node where Redpanda is running, it will use
-redpanda's Kafka API to discover the other nodes.
+Redpanda's Kafka API to discover the other nodes.
 Otherwise, you can pass
-`seed-addr` to specify a remote redpanda node from which to discover the other
+`seed-addr` to specify a remote Redpanda node from which to discover the other
 ones, or `--node-addrs` with a comma-separated list of all known cluster node
 addresses.

+Edit the `prometheus.yml` file located inside the Prometheus root folder to add
+the Redpanda configuration under the `scrape_configs`.
+The number of targets might
+change depending on the total of nodes running.
+Save the configuration file and restart Prometheus to apply the changes.

 ## Grafana Configuration

+Now that you have the metrics, you need a tool to query, visualize and generate alerts.
+Grafana allows you to create dashboards with multiple graphic components using different data sources.
+We have selected Prometheus once it is commonly used by applications to expose metrics in our guide.

+For more detailed information about Grafana check its [website](https://grafana.com/oss/grafana/).

-You can generate a comprehensive Grafana dashboard with
+To generate a comprehensive Grafana dashboard, use the following rpk command:
 ```
 rpk generate grafana-dashboard --datasource <name> --metrics-endpoint <url>
 ```

-`--metrics-endpoint` is the address to a redpanda node's metrics endpoint
+`--metrics-endpoint` is the address to a Redpanda node's metrics endpoint
 (`<node ip>:9644/metrics`, by default).

-`<name>` is the name of the Prometheus datasource configured in your
+`<name>` is the name of the Prometheus data source configured in your
 Grafana instance.

-Right out of the box, it will generate panels tracking latency for p50, p95 and
+Right out of the box, it will generate panels tracking latency for p50, p95, and
-p99, throughput, and errors segmentated by type.
+p99, throughput, and errors segmentation by type.

-Simply pipe the commmand's output to a file and import it in Grafana.
+Pipe the command's output to a file and import it in Grafana.

 ```
 rpk generate grafana-dashboard \